Apple Farming

 • Soil Requirements

 The soil for apple cultivation requires to be loamy and well aerated with the ph. value ranging between 5.5 to 6.5.
-The soi rich in organic matter is the best for apple cultivation.
+The soil rich in organic matter is the best for apple cultivation.
 Waterlogged, soggy or compact soil is not the ideal type of soil for cultivating apple trees.

 • Climate and Temperature